Marko-Temoc/ABSP/ch7_regex/PRACTICE7.md

 3. a regex object
 4. `.group()` or `.groups` methods
 5. all text, all groups
-6. preced with backslash
+6. precede with backslash
-7. `.findall()` returns a list of strings if there are no groups in the regex pattern, returns list of tuples with each group an item in each tuple
+7. `.findall()` returns a list of strings if there are no groups in the regex pattern, returns list of tuples with each group as an item in each tuple
 8. or
 9. non-greedy match, and optional